Skip to content Skip to sidebar Skip to footer

 DNA wraps around histone octamers (complexes of eight histone proteins) to form nucleosomes, which are the fundamental units of chromatin.
 Each nucleosome consists of about 147 base pairs of DNAs wrapped around a histone octamer.

-The Structure And Chemical Composition Of Chromosomes
+The Structure And Chemical Composition Of Chromosome

 Chromatin: The Building Block Of Chromosomes